rubocode/frontier.nvim/doc/design/strategy.md

 Then there was the quite excellent _The Design of the C++ Programming Language_ which was also just the right size.
 Standardization invited him to cater to everyone's whims and demands.
-C++ became a _Design by Committee_ project and lost focus.
+C++ became _A Centralized Design by Committee Endeavor_ project and lost focus.
 It simply got out of hand.
 Bjarne was aided by _Herb Sutter_ of Microsoft lineage.

 > If you think it's simple, you have misunderstood the problem.
 > **Bjarne Stroustrup**